-Buying a great drone can mean a search through the various sizes, capabilities, cameras and more, but there is another factor that can make or break your experience, accessories.
-It can be the smallest thing that ruins your experience, like not having the right cable to connect to your mobile device.
+Like many of the best things in life, finding the right drone is not just about a search through the various sizes, capabilities, cameras and more, there is another factor that can make or break your experience, accessories.
+It can be the smallest thing that ruins your experience, like not having the right cable to connect your drone to your mobile device.

-Join us for a quick walk through some essential and convenient tools to assist in your flying – these are the best drone accessories.
+Join us for a quick walk through some essential and convenient tools to assist in your flight experience – These are the best drone accessories.

 Best drone accessories

-There are many, many lanyards out there, but we must admit we are fans of the Autel Robotics simple neck strap for $16 on Amazon, or the more advanced unofficial/official DJI shoulder rig for $8 on Amazon today.
+There are many, many lanyards out there, but we must admit we are fans of the unofficial/official DJI shoulder rig for $13 on Amazon today.

 Where should I take off and where should I land my drone?
 Sometimes you are on the move, but when home base is stationary, a dedicated platform to launch from can be a great thing.
 For me, it’s mostly so that I don’t have to land in snow, mud or other uneven and dirty surfaces, not to mention it’s just fun.